 Targeted cancer therapies already allow doctors to shut down the growth of tumors with little or no harm to normal cells.

-Several of these treatments are used for breast cancer with drugs “customized” to act on specific types of tumor cells.
+Several of these with drugs “customized” to act on specific types of tumor cells.

 Researchers now have set their sights on a number of breast cancers that currently have no targeted cancer treatment available.
 In a new study, researchers identified a compound that can block the activity of an enzyme involved in stimulating the growth of breast cancer.

 In the study, which was published online today in Science Translational Medicine, an experimental compound — known as SR-3029 — stopped the growth of breast cancer tumors in mice, with few side effects.

 “We saw no gross adverse effects with long-term daily dosing,” Derek Duckett, PhD, an associate professor of molecular therapeutics at The Scripps Research Institute, told Healthline.
 “We have yet to perform detailed toxicity studies.”